 \subsubsection{Feature Selection}

+We gather basic features from prior research~\cite{yang2021asteria,eschweiler2016discovre,xue2018accurate, xu2017neural} and categorize them into two groups: CFG-family features and AST-family features.

+The CFG-family features include four types of numeric features: the number of instructions (\textit{No. Instruction}), arithmetic instructions (\textit{No. Arithmetic}), call instructions (\textit{No. Callee}), and logical instructions (\textit{No. Logic}), along with two constant features: string constants (\textit{String Constant}) and numeric constants (\textit{Numeric Constant})~\cite{eschweiler2016discovre}.
+We also introduce a newly proposed feature called the \textit{named callee list} (\textit{NCL}) to capture the text sequence information of callee functions that retain their function names due to dynamic linking.
+In particular, \textit{NCL} is designed to be a list of callee functions that are either imported or exported functions.
+These functions retain their original names as they are used as identifiers to reference the functions in other parts of the code.

-We collect basic features from prior research~\cite{yang2021asteria,eschweiler2016discovre,xue2018accurate, xu2017neural} and divide them into two categories: CFG-family feature and AST-family feature.
-CFG-family features include 5 types of numeric features: \textit{the number of instructions, arithmetic instructions, call instructions, logical instructions, transfer instructions}, and 2 constant features: \textit{string constants and numeric constants}~\cite{eschweiler2016discovre}.
-Since AST must be prepared for model encoding calculation (\cref{sec:func_similarity}), we therefore summarize three syntactic characteristics as AST-family characteristics. \begin{itemize} \item \textit{No. AST Nodes}.
-The number of AST nodes. \item \textit{AST node Cluster}.
-The number of different node types in AST.
-For example, in Figure~\ref{fig:source_to_ast}, the AST node Cluster is denoted as $[block: 3, if: 1, return: 1, call: 1, num: 3, block: 2, asg: 2, var: 4, le: 1]$ \item \textit{AST Fuzzy Hash}.
-We first generate node sequence by traversing the AST preorder.
-Then we apply the fuzzy hash algorithm~\cite{lee2017comparison} to generate the fuzzy hash of AST. \end{itemize}
+Since AST is necessary for model encoding calculation (\cref{sec:func_similarity}), we summarize three syntactic features as AST-family features: \begin{itemize} \item \textit{No. AST Nodes}: The number of AST nodes. \item \textit{AST Node Cluster}: The number of different node types in the AST.
+For example, in Figure~\ref{fig:source_to_ast}, the AST node cluster is denoted as $[block: 3, if: 1, return: 1, call: 1, num: 3, block: 2, asg: 2, var: 4, le: 1]$. \item \textit{AST Fuzzy Hash}: We first generate a node sequence by traversing the AST preorder.
+Then we apply the fuzzy hash algorithm~\cite{lee2017comparison} to generate the fuzzy hash of the AST. \end{itemize}